Cover Story: (21) The Bells of Rhymney. Pete Seeger, the Byrds or Oysterband. Or indeed John Denver

 Oysterband went very close to winning my vote.
 In my experience, the band gets very little wrong and whoever was responsible for the accompanying montage at YouTube deserves credit.

 But I found myself drawn back to the Byrds, a band I loved in the 1960s and can listen to still.
-If they reduced Mr Tambourine Man to a slice of shallow if pleasant pop, this is a wholly respectful version of Davies's poem/Seeger's song.
-And Jim McGuinn's guitar break is superb.
+If they reduced Mr Tambourine Man to a slice of pleasant pop I once considered shallow but now find myself enjoying all over again, this is a wholly respectful version of Davies's poem/Seeger's song.
+And Roger (then known as Jim) McGuinn's guitar break is superb.

 But something tells me I will be taken to task on my choice ...